najaeda/naja/README.md

 #### Verilog

-For Verilog parsing, Naja relies on naja-verilog submodule (https://github.com/xtofalex/naja-verilog).
+For Verilog parsing, Naja relies on naja-verilog [submodule](https://github.com/xtofalex/naja-verilog).
 Leaf primitives are loaded through the Python primitive loader: [SNLPrimitivesLoader](https://github.com/xtofalex/naja/blob/main/src/snl/python/primitives/SNLPrimitivesLoader.h).
 A application snippet can be found [here](https://github.com/xtofalex/naja/blob/main/src/snl/snippets/app/src/SNLVRLSnippet.cpp) and examples of primitive libraries described using the Python interface can be found in the